White Rose Centre: Dining

 In 2015 the White Rose extended the entrance to the upper level between car park 4 and 5 which created 3 new restaurants which have changed since opening.

 The Balcony leads to a newly constructed area of the centre known as The Village.
 This includes further eateries namely Pizza Hut, Five Guys, Limeyard, Wagamama, Chiquito and TGI Fridays.

+Entertainment

+An 11-screen IMAX Cineworld cinema opened in 2017.
+The Escapologist escape room opened in 2019.
+King Pins bowling complex with karaoke and pool opened in 2025, and Volcano Falls Adventure Golf opened in 2026.

 Community

 The White Rose Centre is involved in a number of social welfare activities in the local area.
 Older people are able to participate in mall walking within the covered environment.
 It houses the White Rose Learning Centre run in conjunction with Education Leeds and Leeds City College to provide dance classes and other educational activities for children at risk of exclusion from school in an informal environment.
 The Quiet Room in the Upper Circle is available for use by all patrons and staff during the Centre opening hours.

 Criticism

 Criticism has been levelled at the lack of a railway station, despite the centre's proximity to the Huddersfield and Wakefield railway lines.
 Plans to add a station have been developed and the go ahead to begin construction was expected in 2022.
-White Rose railway station is now expected to open in 2024.
+White Rose railway station is now expected to open in 2026.